aaronparker/aaronparker.github.io/_posts/2013-12-28-customize-the-windows-default-profile.md

 ---
 # Multiple Methods

 The Deployment Guys have a great article from 2009 that I recommend reading for a overview of customisation methods: [Configuring Default User Settings – Full Update for Windows 7 and Windows Server 2008 R2](http://blogs.technet.com/b/deploymentguys/archive/2009/10/29/configuring-default-user-settings-full-update-for-windows-7-and-windows-server-2008-r2.aspx).
-This article is still applicable today and the process hasn&#8217;t changed that much between Windows versions.
+This article is still applicable today and the process hasn't changed that much between Windows versions.
 Here are most of the ways that you could edit the default user profile:

-  * Copy a configured profile over the default profile &#8211; this is the most common way of changing the default user experience but this approach is unsupported by Microsoft and therefore I recommend against using it.
+  * Copy a configured profile over the default profile - this is the most common way of changing the default user experience but this approach is unsupported by Microsoft and therefore I recommend against using it.
-  * Using Sysprep and the CopyProfile value &#8211; this approach requires creating a reference image and using Sysprep to generalise the image.
-Many enterprise desktop deployments will use reference images so this isn&#8217;t too hard; however Microsoft has not documented every setting that is copied to the default user profile, so it&#8217;s a bit of pot luck.
+  * Using Sysprep and the CopyProfile value - this approach requires creating a reference image and using Sysprep to generalise the image.
+Many enterprise desktop deployments will use reference images so this isn't too hard; however Microsoft has not documented every setting that is copied to the default user profile, so it's a bit of pot luck.
-  * Place a default profile in NETLOGON &#8211; a default profile copied to the NETLOGON share of a domain controller (and replicated) will be copied down to the local machine at first logon.
+  * Place a default profile in NETLOGON - a default profile copied to the NETLOGON share of a domain controller (and replicated) will be copied down to the local machine at first logon.
 The downside of this approach is that there can be only one default profile and it will be copied to all machines, regardless as to whether the profile should apply to that machine or not.
   * Commands or scripts run from the RunOnce Registry key to edit the user profile.
   * Logon scripts to edit the user profile.
-  * Group Policy Preferences &#8211; GPP has become more prevalent in the past few years, so should now be available across the board.
+  * Group Policy Preferences - GPP has become more prevalent in the past few years, so should now be available across the board.
   * Editing the default profile directly, typically during an automated deployment, but you could run the same script on any existing PC.

-So there are multiple methods (of driving yourself to madness), I&#8217;d recommend experimenting with each approach and you&#8217;ll most likely implement a combination of approaches to best suit your environment.
+So there are multiple methods (of driving yourself to madness), I'd recommend experimenting with each approach and you'll most likely implement a combination of approaches to best suit your environment.

 # Group Policy As A Last Resort

-Group Policy is great, until it isn&#8217;t.
+Group Policy is great, until it isn't.
 Group Policy is pervasive and every Windows admin is familiar with it, but there a two things to consider when using it to manage the default user experience:

-  1. Group Policy is is a policy &#8211; that is, if you&#8217;re using policies to manage default user settings, the user cannot then change to their own preference.
+  1. Group Policy is is a policy - that is, if you're using policies to manage default user settings, the user cannot then change to their own preference.
   2. Group Policy Preferences must be processed to determine whether they have been applied.
 Whilst GPPs can implement a preference rather than a policy, Windows must determine whether the preference has been applied by reading a flag.
-Whilst checking those flags isn&#8217;t a big problem, implementing GPPs should be considered in the context of whatever else is running at logon, how many preferences are implemented plus what happens to the environment over time (how many additional policies, applications, scripts etc. will be added to the environment over the life of that desktop).
+Whilst checking those flags isn't a big problem, implementing GPPs should be considered in the context of whatever else is running at logon, how many preferences are implemented plus what happens to the environment over time (how many additional policies, applications, scripts etc. will be added to the environment over the life of that desktop).

-I have seen many organisations over-relying on Group Policy and missing the most important component user environment management &#8211; change control and ownership.
+I have seen many organisations over-relying on Group Policy and missing the most important component user environment management - change control and ownership.
 Group Policy becomes a black hole, complete with settings that no one can remember why they were implemented and settings that are no longer relevant.
 Group Policy Preferences are great for replacing logon scripts, but use Group Policy and GPP sparingly so as not to adversely affect the user experience.

-# A Better Way &#8211; Edit the Default Profile Directly
+# A Better Way - Edit the Default Profile Directly

 My preferred method for modifying the default user experience is to edit the default user profile directly using a script that is run during Windows deployment.
 This type of script can also be run on existing machines or used in combination with CopyProfile.
 A benefit of this approach is that you can modify the default profile with or without a reference image.

 ## Editing the Default Profile

-To edit the default profile, we&#8217;ll use the command line tool REG to mount and make changes to the default user registry hive.
+To edit the default profile, we'll use the command line tool REG to mount and make changes to the default user registry hive.
 Additionally we can make folder and file changes to the default profile and a couple of other command line tools to perform tasks such as pin and unpin shortcuts or change the Windows 7 Libraries.
 As far as this article is concerned, the default profile is in its default location, usually C:\Users\Default.
 In a script, you could refer to this location as %SystemDrive%\Users\Default.

 ### Finding Settings

-To find the profile locations to modify there&#8217;s a couple of methods that I rely on:
+To find the profile locations to modify there's a couple of methods that I rely on:

   * Google (or your favourite search engine)
   * Process Monitor and Process Explorer